 We start to see a decline in collagen production as we age, which is why supplements have become so popular in recent years.

 The word “Collagen” is derived from the Greek word “kolla” meaning glue.

 So, basically you can think of it as the “glue” that holds your entire body together. (*)

 There are many different types of collagen, but the most common is Type I collagen, which makes up 90% of the collagen in our bodies.(*)

 Remember, collagen is naturally produced in the human body.

-However, collagen production decreases as we age which is why we develop more wrinkles and joint pain.
+However, collagen production decreases as we age which is why we develop more wrinkles, dull dry skin and and joint pain.

 We can get some collagen from the foods we eat such as bone broth however these molecules are too large to be absorbed in their whole form.